0xJs/AzurePowerCommands/README.md

 ```

 ## Get-AzureADPrivilegedRolesOverview
 Recursively search through privileged Azure AD roles and return a overview of the amount of members a role has and the members itself.
-Uses the roles "Security administrator", "Exchange Administrator", "Global administrator", "Conditional Access administrator", "SharePoint administrator", "Helpdesk administrator", "Billing administrator", "User administrator", "Authentication administrator"

 ```
 Get-AzureADPrivilegedRolesOverview